 Are any scholarships granted to students pursuing a PhD in Sanskrit?

 Yes, Colleges such as Central Sanskrit University offer scholarships to students pursuing a PhD in Sanskrit.
-Additionally, State Governments as well as NGOs also provide scholarships to students pursuing PhD Sanskrit.
+Additionally, State Governments as well as NGOs also provide scholarships to students pursuing a PhD in Sanskrit.

-Can PhD Sanskrit be done by distance learning?
+Can a PhD in Sanskrit be done by distance learning?

-It is usually not seen universities offering part-time or distance learning courses of PhD Sanskrit as it requires constant practical training and research work.
-You are advised to call up some universities to learn about their respective mode of studies.
+It is usually not seen that universities offer part-time or distance learning courses in PhD Sanskrit, as it requires constant practical training and research work.
+You are advised to call up some universities to learn about their respective mode of study.

-Can I pursue a PhD Sanskrit without teaching experience?
+Can I pursue a PhD in Sanskrit without teaching experience?

-Can people from any field of study in masters pursue a PhD in Sanskrit?
+Can people from any field of study in a master's program pursue a PhD in Sanskrit?